glycojones/fletcher/README.md

 # Chemistry-Aware lDDT Scoring via Command-Line Interface

 The `lddt_cli` module provides a command-line interface (CLI) for computing chemistry-aware lDDT-like scores between a reference protein structure and one or more query structures.
-This tool is particularly useful for evaluating structural alignments and predicting protein-ligand interactions.

 ## Installation
 Ensure you have the required dependencies: